What is it?

 Is it safe?

-When applied to the skin: Pennyroyal oil is LIKELY UNSAFE when applied to the skin.
+When applied to the skin: Pennyroyal essential oil is likely unsafe.

-Pregnancy and breast-feeding: It is LIKELY UNSAFE to take pennyroyal by mouth or apply it to your skin when pregnant or breast-feeding.
+Special precautions & warnings:Pregnancy: It is likely unsafe to take pennyroyal by mouth or apply it to your skin when pregnant.
 There is some evidence that pennyroyal oil can cause abortions by causing the uterus to contract.
-But the dose needed in order to cause an abortion could kill the mother or cause life-long kidney and liver damage.
+But the dose needed in order to cause an abortion could kill the parent or cause life-long kidney and liver damage.
+Avoid use.

-Children: It is LIKELY UNSAFE to give children pennyroyal by mouth.
-Infants have developed serious liver and nervous system injuries, or even death, after taking pennyroyal.
+Children: Pennyroyal is likely unsafe when taken by mouth in children.
+Infants have developed serious liver and nervous system damage, and even death, after taking pennyroyal.

-Kidney disease: The oil in pennyroyal can damage the kidney and make existing kidney disease worse.
+Kidney disease: Pennyroyal essential oil can damage the kidney and make existing kidney disease worse.

 Are there interactions with medications?